leitstand/leitstand-ui/leitstand-ui-web/doc/templates.md

 ### Access Control
 Access control checks whether the user has the permission to edit a value or perform an action.
 A component is set readonly and disabled if the user has insufficient permissions.
-The Leitstand login returns all roles of the successfully authenticated user and the web component checks whether the user has one of the roles declared in the `rolesAllowed` attribute of the component.
+The Leitstand login returns all scopes the authenticated user is allowed to access.
+Each web component checks whether the user can access at least one of the scopes declared in the `scopesAllowed` attribute of the component.
-Multiple roles are separated by a comma.
+Multiple scopes are separated by a blank.
-Roles declared on a form are inherited by form controls if no `rolesAllowed` attribute is set on the form control.
+Scopes declared on the form web component are used by all form controls by default if no scopes are declared on the form controls itself.